mrc-ide/leapfrog/cpp_interface/README.md

-## Standalone use of leapfrogs model fit
+## Standalone use of leapfrog's model fit

 ### Important